-- On the cluster node where you want to disconnect the LUNs, launch the Computer Management MMC from Start > All Programs > Administrative Tools > Computer Management or, on Windows Server 2012 operating systems, click Administrative Tools from the Start screen . - 2 From the left pane, expand Storage and double-click SnapDrive. - 3 Double-click Disks to see the LUNs that are connected to the node. - Right-click the LUN you want to disconnect and then click Disconnect Disk. - 5 In the Disconnect Disk alert box. click OK.
+- On the cluster node where you want to disconnect the LUNs, launch the Computer Management MMC from Administrative Tools on the Start screen. - 2 From the left pane, expand Storage and double-click SnapDrive. - 3 Double-click Disks to see the LUNs that are connected to the node. - Right-click the LUN you want to disconnect and then click Disconnect Disk.
+4 - In the Disconnect Disk alert box. click OK.